Globe Telecom: History

-In 2001, Globe merged with Isla Communications Company, Inc. ("Islacom"), a joint venture with Deutsche Telekom as foreign partner.
+In 2001, Globe acquired Isla Communications Company, Inc. ("Islacom"), in a joint venture setup with Deutsche Telekom as foreign partner.
 It became its wholly owned subsidiary effective on June 27, 2001.
-Deutsche Telekom eventually sold its share to Singapore Telecom.
-In 2003, the National Telecommunications Commission ("NTC") granted Globe Telecom's application to transfer its fixed line business assets and subscribers to Islacom, pursuant to its strategy to integrate all of its fixed line services under Islacom.
+Deutsche Telekom eventually sold its share to Singtel.

+In 2003, the National Telecommunications Commission ("NTC") granted Globe's application to transfer its fixed-line business assets and subscribers to Islacom, pursuant to its strategy to integrate all of its fixed line services under the latter.
 Subsequently, Islacom was renamed as Innove Communications, Inc.

 In 2004, Globe invested in G-Xchange, Inc. ("GXI"), a wholly owned subsidiary, to handle the mobile payment and remittance service marketed under the GCash brand using Globe Telecom's network as transport channel.
 GXI started commercial operations on October 16, 2004.
 In late 2019, the GCash brand was refreshed by global branding and design agency Serious Studio.
 That brand refresh was suggested by Ant Financial, Globe's venture partner in GCash (by way of Mynt, GXI's successor company).

 In November 2004, Globe and seven other leading Asia-Pacific mobile operators ("JV Partners") signed an agreement ("JV agreement") to form Bridge Alliance.
 The joint venture company operates through a Singapore-incorporated company, Bridge Mobile Pte.
 Limited (BMPL) which serves as a commercial vehicle for the JV partners to build and establish a regional mobile infrastructure and common service platform to deliver different regional mobile services to their subscribers.
 The Bridge Alliance has a combined customer base of over 900 million subscribers among its partners in Asia Pacific, Middle East, Africa, Europe, and the Americas.

 In 2005, Innove was awarded by the National Telecommunications Commission (NTC) with a nationwide franchise for its fixed line business, allowing it to operate a Local Exchange Carrier service nationwide and expand its network coverage.
 In December 2005, the NTC approved Globe Telecom's application for third generation (3G) radio frequency spectra to support the upgrade of its cellular mobile telephone system ("CMTS") network to be able to provide 3G services.
 Globe was assigned with 10-Megahertz (MHz) of the 3G radio frequency spectrum.

 On May 19, 2008, following the approval of the NTC, the subscribers contracts of Touch Mobile (TM) prepaid service were transferred from Innove to Globe, which now operates all wireless prepaid services using its integrated cellular networks.